NFMT Remix transparent

 “Coast is very user-friendly, and the company is very responsive to development and improvement,” says Coast Customer Lisa Bosworth, manager of quality and continuous improvement at Canton, Ohio-based Solmet Technologies.
 “When we’ve needed specific features, Coast helped create fields or search options and worked on continuous development of its software to meet our needs.
 As a result, we’ve been able to optimize our maintenance scheduling and decrease equipment downtime.”

-Whether you’re a manufacturer or oversee facility management, a CMMS solution like Coast excels at increasing the productivity of maintenance operations.
+Whether you’re a manufacturer or oversee facility management, a CMMS solution like Coast excels at increasing the productivity of maintenance and asset management operations.
 This leads to cost savings in terms of improved equipment uptime and asset longevity as well as employee efficiency.

-Check out Coast today for a free trial or enterprise asset management (EAM) pricing!
+Check out Coast today for a free trial or enterprise pricing!

 FAQs